 Those who do actually follow everything the Quran says however at the very least hold bigoted views towards women, homosexuals and Jews, and in the most extreme cases become terrorists.

 The reason for that is of course because the Quran says to kill all non believers, kill all homosexuals and that all women and black people are inferior to white men.

-Thus the religion of Islam needs a top to bottom reformation to cut these ideas off at the source, and people like Tree who are brave enough to speak out against the religion not only I feel deserve our respect, but are also important in helping to stamp out the worst forms of racism, sexism and homophobia that come from the Islamic world.
+In my opinion people like Tree who are brave enough to speak out against the religion not only deserve our respect, but are also important in helping to stamp out the worst forms of racism, sexism and homophobia that come from the Islamic world.

 Another youtuber, Angry Foreigner is from Sweden and has done excellent videos on the devastating effects of Sweden’s open door immigration policy.

 I obviously like any decent human believe that we should help refugees.
 However I don’t believe that the open door policy is the way to do it.
 The open door policy is dangerous as it allows in people without checking them first.
-Ultimately any country has a right to decide who comes in, to make sure its people will be safe.
+Ultimately any country has a right to decide who comes in in order to make sure its own people will be safe.

 Angry Foreigner has also explored in great detail the Swedish government’s soft bigotry of low expectations in dealing with Muslim criminals, often ironically for a so called feminist government at the expense of women.

 There isn’t really that much I disagree with him on.
 Off the top of my head I can’t think of anything major I clash with him over, but I’m sure there will be something eventually.
 Still overall his videos are very well researched and informative.
 Definitely worth a look.

 One of the most popular Youtubers, Blaire I’d say is probably more to the centre of things.
 She’s certainly not as left wing as say John Pilger, but I wouldn’t describe her as right wing either.
 Though hilariously she is often derided as a Nazi by the mainstream media.